All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/troubleshooting.md

   - [Azure](/OpenDevin/modules/usage/llms/azureLLMs)
   - [Google](/OpenDevin/modules/usage/llms/googleLLMs)
 - Make sure your API key is correct
+- See if you can connect to the LLM using `curl`
 - Try [connecting via LiteLLM directly](https://github.com/BerriAI/litellm) to test your setup